JeremBr/ACL_Project/README.md

 ## Importants aspects of this project:

-	- (1): Big implementation with all Possibilities
+	- (1): If a product task is done, then it will be on the conveyor

 	- (2): Everytime we path the way for a runner, we must check that no one is already there, and especially that no one is putting a product at the conveyor at the same place, otherwise a conflict can happen.